Downstream users of chemicals (EU and UK)

 When downstream users receive an extended Safety Data Sheet (eSDS), they should check whether the exposure scenario covers their own use of the substance.

-If their use is not supported for a registered substance, they should report this to ECHA within six months of receiving the eSDS.
+If their use is not supported for a registered substance:

 - Need to prepare a downstream user chemical safety report; or